Moyie River

 The Moyie River is a 92 mi long tributary of the Kootenai River (spelled Kootenay River in Canada) in the U.S. state of Idaho and the Canadian province of British Columbia.
-The Moyie River is part of the Columbia River basin, being a tributary of the Kootenay River, which is tributary to the Columbia River.
+The Moyie River is part of the Columbia River basin, being a tributary of the Kootenay River, which is a tributary to the Columbia River.

 Course

 The Moyie River originates in southeast British Columbia.
 It flows northeast and east, collecting many headwater streams, before turning south and entering Moyie Lake.
 The river exits Moyie Lake to the south, flowing south and west by the village of Yahk, British Columbia, and Yahk Provincial Park before entering Idaho at Kingsgate, British Columbia, and Eastport, Idaho.

 In Idaho, the Moyie River flows nearly due south, emptying into the Kootenai River near Moyie Springs, Idaho, several miles east of Bonners Ferry, Idaho.
 Near its mouth, the Moyie River tumbles over Moyie Falls.
 Near the falls is Moyie Dam, constructed in 1949.

 The river has several oddly named pairs of tributaries.
 South of Moyie Lake the river collects the tributaries of Sunrise Creek and then Sundown Creek.
 Farther south, it collects Irishman Creek and then Englishman Creek.
 At Yahk, Hawkins Creek joins the Moyie River.
 Hawkins Creek has two tributaries that begin in the United States and flow north into Canada: Canuck Creek and America Creek.
 Another odd name occurring along the river is the town of Good Grief, Idaho.

 The river is paralleled by the Crowsnest Highway in British Columbia, and, briefly, U.S. Route 95 in Idaho.
 The river is also paralleled by railroads: the Union Pacific in Idaho and the Canadian Pacific in British Columbia.

 In Idaho, the Moyie River and its tributaries lie almost entirely within Kaniksu National Forest.